 Credentially is a SAAS product designed to support and enhance the HR management in healthcare by automating hiring, onboarding, and tracking the compliance of the employees.
 It reduces the huge amount of paperwork usually involved in all the mentioned processes and paves the simple and efficient way of hiring success with technologies of the new digital world.

-Altogether, a new brand identity, a lead-generating website, and a redesigned product had the goal to portray the company as a game-changer as well as build trust within the healthcare HR community.
+Altogether, a new brand identity, a lead-generating website, and a redesigned product had the goal to portray the company as a game-changer as well as building trust within the healthcare HR community.

-This case study is devoted to the website design and development part: the task was to build an efficient website that would increase the brand presence online, generate more leads and actual sales by educating the visitors and showcasing the great works Credentially team have done so far.
+This case study is devoted to the website design and development part: the task was to build an efficient website that would increase the brand presence online, generate more leads and actual sales by educating the visitors and showcasing the great work the Credentially team has done so far.

 - Home page

 As well, there are additional pages such as Careers or Terms & policies, and Blog for the company news and articles.